 Walking into a glass door can be unpleasant – a unique combination of shock, pain and embarrassment that’s hard to match.
 Oddly enough, that’s the exact combination of emotions I felt the first time I tried to make a video.

-I thought it would be the process that would get me.
+I thought it would be the process that would get to me.
 It wasn’t.
 There are a bunch of online tools that have made it really easy to put a video together.
 You get beautiful templates, nice fonts, snazzy animation; all of this in relatively easy-to-use interfaces.

 The shock, pain and embarrassment I felt was brought on by the realisation that it wasn’t the tools I was struggling with, it was the story itself.